 Violation of the Lease Agreement

-If a tenant violates the lease, it falls into two categories: curable violations and incurable violations.
+If a tenant violates the rental agreement, it falls into two categories: curable violations and incurable violations.

 Curable violations are minor offenses that you can allow your tenant to remedy first by sending out a notice.
 Examples include parking in an unauthorized area or having unauthorized pets or guests.
 For such violations, a landlord must serve the tenant with a seven day notice to Cure before proceeding to court.